-Crispy from the outside and juicy from the inside, these fish fingers are a breeze to make.
+Super crispy from the outside and juicy from the inside, these Homemade Fish Fingers are a breeze to make.
 You just can’t go wrong with this delicious and easy recipe.
-Here is how to make these at home.

-Fish Fingers is a delicious appetizer where batons of boneless fish are mixed with a spicy seasoning, coated with flour and egg, and deep-fried until crispy and golden brown.
+These Homemade Crispy Fish Fingers are a delicious appetizer where batons of boneless fish are mixed with a spicy seasoning, coated with flour and egg, and deep-fried until crispy and golden brown.
 You can easily bake or air fry them for a healthier version.

-This yummy appetizer is crispy from the outside, and soft and juicy from the inside, and is just what you need to kick off your game or movie night.
+This yummy appetizer is super crispy on the outside, and soft and juicy on the inside, and is just what you need to kick off your game or movie night.

-Fish fingers are super easy to make and comes together in under 30 minutes using simple ingredients.
+Fish fingers are super easy to make and come together in under 50 minutes using a few simple ingredients.

 Fish – You will need boneless fillets of any white fish cut into fingers (batons).
 Tilapia, cod, swai, or haddock works great.
-Use fresh or frozen fish to make this recipe.
-If using frozen fish, make sure to thaw it before using.
+Use fresh or frozen fish to make this fish finger recipe.
+If using frozen fish, make sure to thaw it before using it.

-Marination – Marination ingredients give a very nice flavor to this fish – I have used lime juice, ground turmeric, red pepper flakes, freshly ground black pepper, and ginger garlic paste to make the marinade.
+Marination – Marination ingredients give a very nice flavor to this dish – I have used freshly squeezed lime juice, ground turmeric, red pepper flakes, freshly ground black pepper, and ginger garlic paste to make the marinade.

-You can adjust the amount of red pepper flakes and black pepper as per your taste.
+You can adjust the red pepper flakes and black pepper as per your taste.

 Bread Crumbs – Finally, you will need bread crumbs to coat the batter-covered fish.
 Crumbs will keep the batter in place and make the fish fingers even crispier.
-I used plain breadcrumbs but you can use Italian style or panko.
+I used panko breadcrumbs but you can use Italian style or regular fine breadcrumbs.

 How To Make Fish Fingers